CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi.md

 ### Defining topology and gates in Qiskit and Cirq

-To define the features of Helmi in Qiskti and Circ, use the following definitions:
+To define the features of Helmi in Qiskit and Circ, for example for transpiling, use the following definitions:

 |              |      Helmi      |                                                   Qiskit                                                   |                                 Cirq                                 |